Ahmad Hijazi: Club career

 After spending three seasons on loan from Ahed—at Racing Beirut, Nabi Chit, and Akhaa Ahli Aley, respectively—Hijazi signed a permanent deal with Akhaa Ahli Aley in summer 2019.
 He was sent on loan to Ansar on 23 January 2020, to compete in the 2020 AFC Cup.

 On 9 July 2020, Hijazi joined Ansar permanently on a five-year deal.
 On 24 April 2021, he helped his team win the 2020–21 Lebanese Premier League, their first league title since 2007—and 14th overall—scoring in a 2–1 win against rivals Nejmeh in the Beirut derby in the last matchday of the season.
 Hijazi also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

+On 31 March 2023, Hijazi moved to Safa.
+He was sent on a two-month loan to Nepal Police Club for the remainder of the 2023 Martyr's Memorial A-Division League season.
+Hijazi was then loaned to Dhangadhi in the 2023–24 Nepal Super League, played between November and December 2023, where he scored four goals and helped the team reach the final.
+Hijazi and Safa mutually agreed to terminate the contract at the end of the season.

+On 29 August 2024, Hijazi moved to Bourj.
+He returned to Nepalese club Dhangadhi on 23 February 2025 ahead of the 2025 season, and scored a brace on 1 April 2025 against Butwal Lumbini in the opening game.
+He helped Dhangadhi finish third, and was crowned topscorer of the season with five goals in seven matches.

 International career

 Hijazi made his international debut for Lebanon on 5 August 2019, in a 0–0 draw against Palestine at the 2019 WAFF Championship.